Sharing Information through Social Media

-|The NRC Twitter Feed is a channel for NRC announcements about press releases, blog posts, meeting notices, Federal Register notices, speeches, reports, and other real-time snippets of information that may be retweeted by followers.|
+|The NRC Twitter Feed is a channel for announcements about press releases, blog posts, meeting notices, Federal Register notices, speeches, reports, and other real-time snippets of information that may be retweeted by followers.|

 NRC YouTube Channel

-|The NRC YouTube Channel enables the NRC to publish existing and newly created videos that feature brief topics of interest to inform and educate the public.
-We anticipate posting small segments of some important Commission briefings, videos previously produced but not extensively distributed, and new content.
-We hope the videos will enhance the public's understanding of the agency and its mission, and give a face to the people who work hard every day to protect people and the environment.
-We won't be taking comments on YouTube, but have created a YouTube Comments category on the NRC Blog for feedback on our videos.|
+|The NRC YouTube Channel enables us to publish existing and newly created videos that feature brief topics of interest to inform and educate the public.
+We post small segments of some important Commission briefings, videos previously produced but not extensively distributed and new content.
+We hope the videos enhance the public's understanding of the agency and its mission, and give a face to the people who work hard every day to protect people and the environment.
+We don't take comments on YouTube, but there is a YouTube Comments category on the NRC Blog for feedback on our videos.|

-NRC Flickr Gallery
+NRC Flickr Photostream

 NRC RSS Feeds

-|RSS, which stands for Really Simple Syndication, is an easy way to keep up with your favorite newsand information.
+|RSS, which stands for Really Simple Syndication, is an easy way to keep up with news and information.
 The NRC RSS Feeds contain headlines, summaries, and links to information on our website.
 Specific feeds provide easy access to NRC news releases, daily event reports, power reactor status reports, and other topics of interest.|